Writers in the Storm

 The Heart of Goal-Motivation-Conflict

-We all know the Big Three elements that keep a story engaging.
-A character has a goal, which they want to achieve because of some motivation, and while trying to reach it, they run into some conflict.… Read the post
+Engaging story basics: character has a goal, which they want to achieve because of motivation, and while trying to reach it they run into conflict.

 Read More